mongodb/mongo/src/mongo/db/repl/FCV_AND_FEATURE_FLAG_README.md

 }
 ```

 Note that `isEnabled` checks if the feature flag is enabled on the input FCV, which is usually
 the server's current FCV `serverGlobalParams.featureCompatibility`.
 If the FCV has not been
 initialized yet, it will check if the feature flag is enabled on the lastLTS FCV.
+If the feature flag has `shouldBeFCVGated` set to false, then `isEnabled` will simply return
+whether the feature flag is enabled.

 There are some places where we only want to check if the feature flag is turned on, regardless of
 which FCV we are on.
 For example, this could be the case if we need to perform the check in a spot